psycopg/psycopg/docs/usage.rst

 - reading data from the database block-by-block, with data emitted by a :sql:`COPY TO` statement.

-The missing quadrant, copying data from database row-by-row, is not covered by COPY because that's pretty much normal querying, and :sql:`COPY TO` doesn't offer enough metadata to decode the data to Python objects.
+The missing quadrant, copying data from the database row-by-row, is not covered by COPY because that's pretty much normal querying, and :sql:`COPY TO` doesn't offer enough metadata to decode the data to Python objects.

 The first option is the most powerful, because it allows to load data into the database from any Python iterable (a list of tuple, or any iterable of